temporalio/documentation/docs-src/typescript/how-to-listen-to-heartbeats-in-typescript.md

   - typescript
 ---

-[`MockActivityEnvironment`](https://typescript.temporal.io/api/classes/testing.MockActivityEnvironment) is an [`EventEmitter`](https://nodejs.org/api/events.html#class-eventemitter) that emits a `heartbeat` event that you can use to listen for heartbeats emitted by the Activity.
+[`MockActivityEnvironment`](https://typescript.temporal.io/api/classes/testing.MockActivityEnvironment) is an [`EventEmitter`](https://nodejs.org/api/events.html#class-eventemitter) that emits a `heartbeat` event that you can use to listen for Heartbeats emitted by the Activity.

-When an Activity is run by a Worker, heartbeats are throttled to avoid overloading the server.
+When an Activity is run by a Worker, Heartbeats are throttled to avoid overloading the server.
-`MockActivityEnvironment`, on the other hand, does not throttle heartbeats.
+`MockActivityEnvironment`, however, does not throttle Heartbeats.

 ```ts
 import {MockActivityEnvironment} from "@temporalio/testing";